How to Create an Amortization Schedule in Excel

 The “Principal” column

 In the “Principal” column, use the PPMT function to calculate the principal paid each month.
-Enter =PPMT(interest rate/12, row number-1, loan term, loan amount) in the cell.
-For example, if you want to calculate the principal paid in the second month, the formula is =PPMT(0.05/12, 1, 360, 100000).
-This will give you the principal paid in the second month, which is $169.90.
+The syntax is =PPMT(rate, per, nper, pv), where per is the payment number.
+Enter =PPMT(interest rate/12, payment number, loan term, loan amount) in the cell.
+For example, the principal paid in the first month is =PPMT(0.05/12, 1, 360, 100000), which returns -$120.15 (negative because it is an outgoing payment).

 The “Interest” column

 In the “Interest” column, use the IPMT function to calculate the interest paid each month.
-Enter =IPMT(interest rate/12, row number-1, loan term, loan amount) in the cell.
-For example, if you want to calculate the interest paid in the second month, the formula is =IPMT(0.05/12, 1, 360, 100000).
-This will give you the interest paid in the second month, which is $367.95.
+The syntax is =IPMT(rate, per, nper, pv).
+Enter =IPMT(interest rate/12, payment number, loan term, loan amount) in the cell.
+For example, the interest paid in the first month is =IPMT(0.05/12, 1, 360, 100000), which returns -$416.67.
+Notice that PPMT and IPMT for the same period always add up to the total PMT amount.

 The “Balance” column